mrdylanroberts/red-discordbot_email.forwarder/README.md

 - The first time you run the bot, it will open a browser window for Gmail OAuth2 authentication
 - Token is stored securely in your Red bot's data directory
-- Emails are checked every 5 minutes to avoid API rate limits
+- Emails are checked every 5 minutes by default (configurable with `!emailcog interval`)
 - Only unread emails are forwarded
 - Forwarded emails are marked as read automatically
 - Configurations are stored per guild using Red's built-in Config system